UsenetBig8/STUMP/doc/md/installation.md

 Put this in your .profile or .login file: source $HOME/stump/etc/modenv

-Creating ONE PAIR of PGP keys.
+Creating ONE PAIR of GnuPG keys.
 ------------------------------

 [Skip this part if you do not plan on using PGP Moose].

-According to [the specification](spec.html) of the robomod, you have to have one PGP key - for signing approved articles with PGP Moose application.
+According to [the specification](spec.html) of the robomod, you have to have one GnuPG key - for signing approved articles with PGP Moose application.

 Pick a passphrase that is not too hard to type and remember.
-Usage of these PGP keys is not a very high-security application, so you can select 512-bit key sizes.
-Save this passphrase in file `$HOME/.pgp-passphrase`
+Usage of these GnuPG keys is not a very high-security application, so you can select 512-bit key sizes.
+Save this passphrase in file `$HOME/.GnuPG-passphrase`

 .
 Make sure that this passphrase is not readable by anyone except the robomod user.

 Name the key by analogy with the key used for SCRM (see modenv file and user names there).
-Your PGP Key must be named like this:
+Your GnuPG Key must be named like this:

     pub   512/ABB554F5 1996/02/26 CSFM Approval Key <csfm-approval-key@yoursite.com>

-PGP Keys are generated using command pgp -kg -u "CSFM Approval Key
+GnuPG Keys are generated using command GnuPG -kg -u "CSFM Approval Key
 <csfm-approval-key@yoursite.com>"

 Copy your keyring to a specially designated place for STUMP: cp
-$HOME/.pgp/pubring.pgp $HOME/stump/data/pubring.pgp
+$HOME/.GnuPG/pubring.GnuPG $HOME/stump/data/pubring.GnuPG

 Compiling C programs in **stump/c** directory
 ---------------------------------------------